tejaswini22199/tejaswini22199/README.md

 **tejaswini22199/tejaswini22199** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->
+ -  Tejaswini is a final year undergraduate student at National Institute of Technology, Warangal.
+    My skills:
+    C++,Data Structures and Algorithms, OOPS,DBMS,OS, Java script, HTML, CSS.I love to solve challenging problems.
+    I like to connect with people and do projects related to Web Development but not limited to it.
+    I'm currently looking for Software Development Engineer roles.(Both Internship and Full time Roles)
 - <strong>Programmer</strong> :computer: | Web Developer | Workaholic | Learner.
 - Interested in Software Development
 - Open Source Contributor